 One of the oldest debates for mobile apps is to either develop it for a specif platform or be it a cross-platform app compatible with different mobile operating systems.
-This debate has kept apart from the tech community for years.
+This debate has been kept apart from the tech community for years.
 Both these development approaches are in a constate state of change due to the enhancements coming over technologies.
-The native and cross-platform apps both have there pros and cons.
+The native and cross-platform apps both have their pros and cons.
 Several factors decide the adaptation of these approaches, which can vary from financials, domains, geographical sets of users, and availability of apps developers.

 - Mobile Platform Importance

 - Native v/s Cross-Platform App – The Difference

 Mobile platforms across the globe majorly divide into Apple’s iOS and Google’s Android.
 There are other platforms against which the percentage is entirely ignorable; developers do not even opt to develop the apps for those platforms.

 More than 75% market is covered under Google’s Android Mobile Operating System, whereas around 75% of the mobile market converges under Apple’s iOS.
 Other platforms such as Windows have a minimalistic share in the market and are bound to shrink in the coming years.
 Capturing either Android or IOS with a mobile app plays a vital role by deciding which technological approach to follow while developing a mobile app.
 The app can be either a native app, which means that it is specific to a platform, or another variant is to create a cross-platform app that is supported by multiple platforms.

 Native Apps Development

 In a simple nutshell, coding a native application is when a developer uses the same programming language to build an application-specific to an OS.
 An example can be utilizing Android Studio, which uses Java as a core language to develop applications specific to Google’s Android Platform.